Net Zero Emissions

 - Drought resilient, green centres

-In December 2015, 195 countries, including Australia, agreed on the United Nations Paris Agreement on climate change.
-For the first time in history, both developed and developing countries have committed to reducing the amount of carbon dioxide they emit.
+In December 2015, 195 countries, including Australia, agreed to the United Nations Paris Agreement.
+For the first time in history, both developed and developing countries committed to reducing the amount of carbon dioxide they emit.

 The Paris Agreement aims to limit temperature increases to no more than a 1.5 Degree Celsius and achieve net zero emissions by the second half of the 21st Century, with the expectation that developed countries will take the lead.

-The NSW Government has a target of net zero emissions by 2050, and in March this year released a strategy “Net Zero Plan Stage 1: 2020-2030” which outlines the NSW Government’s plan to grow the economy, create jobs and reduce emissions over the next decade.
+The NSW Government has set an objective to half their emissions by 2030 and achieve net zero emissions by 2050.
+In March 2021 the NSW Government released the “Net Zero Plan Stage 1: 2020-2030”, which outlines the NSW Government’s plan to grow the economy, create jobs and reduce emissions over the next decade.

-Local Government, has a role to play, and Hawkesbury City Council is determined to meet the objective of achieving net-zero emissions by 2050 or sooner, by driving action and innovation across the community to lower greenhouse gas emissions.
+Local Government has a role to play, and Hawkesbury City Council is determined to meet the objective of achieving net-zero emissions by 2030, by driving action and innovation across the community to lower greenhouse gas emissions.

 For further information on Climate Change please see Adapt NSW